mondeja/mdpo/docs/rationale.rst

 Use one Markdown file for each language.
 This is the most commonly used.
 For example, Jekyll plugins like `jekyll-multiple-languages-plugin`_ uses it.

-This is a very poor approach because their advantages are less than the disadvantages, but it's state of the art at the moment of ``mdpo`` specification was conceived:
+This is a very poor approach, but it's state of the art at the moment of ``mdpo`` specification was conceived:

 Advantages
 ----------

-* **Contextualization**: The translator sees the entire file in the translation process, which provides a better understanding of what is translating.
+* **Contextualization**: The translator sees the entire file in the translation process, which can provide a better understanding of what is translating.
 * **Programming vagueness**: The programmer don't need to deal with complicated translations workflows.
 He/she can sort files by translation directories or whatever.
 The use of plain files limits the responsibility of the programmer.